jdevera/subdue/README.rst

     $ subdue create SUB_NAME

-This creates a sub called SUB_NAME under the current directory and shows some useful information on what to do next.
+This creates a directory called SUB_NAME under the current directory and shows some useful information on what to do next.
+That directory *is* your sub.

-It is possible, for learning purposes, to create an example sub that comes preloaded with a series of dummy subcommands that shocase all the features in Subdue.
+It is possible, for learning purposes, to create an example sub that comes preloaded with a series of dummy subcommands that showcase all the features in Subdue.
 To create such example sub, run this:

 .. code:: bash